Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5436.988277,5448.739181.md

 ### Transcript

-> available from the certain earring axis that's that question what it'll be seasons new um think I think
+> available from the certain earring axis that's that question what it'll be seasons new, think I think